abelson-lab/PAMPHLET/README.md

 ### To download the COSMIC mutation file

 1. Go to COSMIC (https://cancer.sanger.ac.uk/cosmic) and log in.
 Registration might be required
-2. On the download page (https://cancer.sanger.ac.uk/cosmic/download), download COSMIC mutation data that includes both targeted and genome-wide screens.
+2. On the archive download page (https://cancer.sanger.ac.uk/cosmic/download), download COSMIC mutation data that includes both targeted and genome-wide screens.
 On the website, it is named 'CosmicMutantExport.tsv.gz'
+3. Use either the 'Download Whole file' option or the 'Download Filtered File' option.
+You can download a filtered file if you already know which primary tissue the cancer type you want to target belongs to, for example, chronic lymphocytic leukemia belongs to the haematopoietic and lymphoid tissue.
+You can find what primary tissues are included on the cancer browser page (https://cancer.sanger.ac.uk/cosmic/browse/tissue)
-3. To run the example, use either the 'Download Whole file' option or the 'Download Filtered File' option, and fill in ' haematopoietic_and_lymphoid_tissue' for the 'Filter by cancer' option.
+4. To run the example, use either the 'Download Whole file' option or the 'Download Filtered File' option, and fill in ' haematopoietic_and_lymphoid_tissue' for the 'Filter by cancer' option.

 ### COSMIC mutation file description

 The COSMIC mutation file is a table of mutations associated with information that is presented in columns such as mutation CDS (the nucleotide mutation), mutation description (amino acid level mutation type), genomics coordinate, cancer type, gene name, tumour id.
 Each entry in the file is linked to a single tumour ID and one genomic coordinate.

 ### To download the gene track file